inclement/inclem.net/content/kivycrashcourse/1-making_a_simple_app.rst

    from kivy.uix.scatter import Scatter

 We'll also need a couple of other widgets.
-First, a `Label` which displays some text and will be placed in the scatter (so it will be possible to move, rotate, scale it etc.), and second a `FloatLayout` that will be our new root widget.
+First, a :code:`Label` which displays some text and will be placed in the scatter (so it will be possible to move, rotate, scale it etc.), and second a `FloatLayout` that will be our new root widget.
 A layout is a special kind of widget